-Marisha Nair is a passionate, curious and dynamic woman who likes to write about herself in the third person.
+Marisha is a passionate, curious and dynamic woman who likes to write about herself in the third person.

 Highlights Include: